LVL2010F/LVL2010F/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on programming
-- 📫 How to reach me py programming
+- 📫 How to reach me : by programming
 - 😄 Pronouns: programming
 - ⚡ Fun fact: i like programming